workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

     of`Pydantic`.

 #### Product Model a.k.a SubscriptionModel
-Product models are very similar to Prodblock Models in that they adhere to the same principles as explained above.
+Product models are very similar to Product Block Models in that they adhere to the same principles as explained above.
 However the difference to Product Block models is that they create `Subscriptions` in the database.
 They must always have a reference to a customer and instead of containing other `ProductBlockModel` or `resource_types` they contain either `fixed_inputs` which basically describe fixed product attributes or other `ProductBlockModels.`